Panic Disorder and Panic Attacks: Causes, Origins, Mechanisms, Treatment

 Finally, research has linked the adenosine 2A receptor gene to panic disorder, revealing that variations in the gene have been related to caffeine-induced anxiety.

-Factors that intensify the salience of physical sensations are fundamental in the onset of panic disorder.
-One such issue is anxiety sensitivity, the belief that anxiety could lead to harmful psychological, social and physical consequences.
-Anxiety sensitivity could be developed perniciously from direct aversive experiences, including a severe condition.
-In addition, it may be learned vicariously due to severe disorders among family members.
-Moreover, anxiety sensitivity may develop from informational transmissions (i.e. parental cautions), parental encouragement of attention to bodily symptoms or parental modelling of troubled reactions to physical sensations.
+Factors that intensify the sensitivity to physical sensations are fundamental in the onset of panic disorder.
+Anxiety sensitivity refers to the belief that anxiety could lead to harmful psychological, social and physical consequences.
+Anxiety sensitivity could be developed perniciously from direct aversive experiences, and it may be learned vicariously, via observation and imitation.
+In addition, parental encouragement of attention to bodily symptoms or parental modelling of troubled reactions to physical sensations may contribute to its development.
 Ultimately, panic attacks themselves intensify anxiety sensitivity.
-The prevalence between ages 15 and 19 can be possibly explained by the increased salience of physical cues at that period of psychosocial development, due to hormonal changes and sexual maturation.
+The prevalence between ages 15 and 19 can be possibly explained by the increased sensitivity to physical cues at that period of psychosocial development, which may be related to hormonal changes and sexual maturation.

 Critical fear of fear that progresses after the first panic attacks may develop for two reasons.
 The first reason is interoceptive conditioning or conditioned fear of internal signals (e.g. increased heart rate).
 In this model, minor alterations in corporal functions that individuals might not be cognisant of can provoke conditioned fear and panic because of earlier associations with the fear of panic.

-Pharmacological panic attack treatment helps lessen or get rid of related phobic avoidance, anticipatory anxiety and other symptoms due to comorbid disorders such as depression.
+Pharmacological panic attack therapy helps lessen or get rid of related phobic avoidance, anticipatory anxiety and other symptoms due to comorbid disorders such as major depressive disorder (MDD).

-Cognitive-behavioural therapy (CBT) is the most extensively studied and validated psychological therapy for panic attacks and is effectively provided individually or in a group, online or face-to-face.
-Cognitive-behavioural therapy for panic attacks originates from both cognitive theories and interoceptive conditioning.
-Consequently, therapists employ two main techniques in panic attack treatment—cognitive therapy and panic control treatment.
+Cognitive-behavioural therapy for panic attacks (CBT) is one of the most extensively studied therapies for anxiety disorders, including generalised anxiety disorder (GAD) and social anxiety.
+It is effectively delivered individually or in a group, online or in person.
+CBT for panic attacks originates from both cognitive theories and interoceptive conditioning.
+Consequently, therapists often employ both cognitive and panic control interventions.

 Bibliography: